 It’s always a good idea to keep all of your inventory information detailed, thorough and accessible.
 Your new PayGo software makes it easy to keep your inventory organized with departments that can be customized, categorized and as detailed as you need.

 Defining Departments: Setting up departments will make it easy to organize items within your store, and PayGo lets you break down your items into departments, classes and categories, depending on how organized you’d like your inventory to be.
 To set up different departments, click the Menu button at the top of your screen, and select Products.
 On your Products screen, click the Departments button at the top right side of the screen.
 You can click the New Department button in the sub-menu to bring you to the Department Setup screen.
 This is where you can set up your department’s name, default printer labels, and so on.
 Within this screen, you can also set up your classes and categories within each department.

-For more on departments, see Define Departments – Keep Your Inventory Organized with PayGo.
+For more on departments, see Adding Departments to PayGo.

-To see more on adding inventory with the Quick Add screen, see Adding Inventory to PayGo with the Inventory Quick Add Screen.
+To see more on adding products with the Quick Add screen, see Adding Inventory to PayGo with the Inventory Quick Add Screen.

-For more on PayGo’s full inventory screen, see Inventory Screen – Basics.
+For more on PayGo’s full product screen, see Product Screen – Basics.

-Using your PayGo system to record your purchase orders as well as your inventory will make checking in your items simple.
-Your recently-created items, vendors and department information are all integrated on your system, making ordering more intuitive and creating less hassle for you.
-If you are ordering new items while setting up your system, it’s a good idea to start adding your purchase orders as well.
+Using your PayGo software to record your purchase orders as well as your inventory will make checking in your items simple.
+Your recently-created items, vendors and department information are all integrated on your software, making ordering more intuitive and creating less hassle for you.
+If you are ordering new items while setting up your software, it’s a good idea to start adding your purchase orders as well.
 PayGo has created a central Purchase Order screen which can be accessed through your Menu button so you can monitor all of your purchase order information at a glance.